-Since 17 August 2015, the European Union's Succession Regulation (EU) No. 650/2012 has determined the conflict of law rules.
-In the event that no choice of law has been made in a will, in principle, the law of the state in which the individual had his or her last habitual residence is applicable.
-However, if it is clear from all circumstances that, at the moment of death, the deceased had a manifestly closer connection with another state, the law of that state is applicable.
+Since 17 August 2015, the EU's Succession Regulation (EU) No. 650/2012 has determined the conflict of law rules.
+If no choice of law has been made in a will, in principle, the law of the state in which the individual had his or her last habitual residence is applicable.
+However, if it is clear from all circumstances that, upon death, the deceased had a manifestly closer connection with another state, the law of that state is applicable.
 The applicable law governs the distribution of both the movable and the immovable estate.